Coral Gables, Miami & South Florida Estate Planning Law Firm

 “Proper estate planning will give you the peace of mind that only comes with knowing that your legacy will be protected and your personal wishes fulfilled.” — Brian C. Perlin

 Scroll down to read more and click on each for more information.

 Probate and estate administration are the processes through which estate assets are transferred after death.
-Assets to be transferred under terms of a will go through probate.
-Assets transferred outside of a will, such as by operation of law, or those planned for in a trust are handled through an Administration process.
-Administration also refers to the process whereby assets are transferred by rules of the state when there is no will.
+Assets to be transferred under the terms of a will go through probate.
+Assets transferred outside of a will, such as by operation of law, or those planned for in a trust, are handled through an estate administration process.
+Estate administration also refers to the process whereby assets are transferred by rules of the state, when there is no will

 Elder law is another aspect of estate planning, focusing primarily on the needs of seniors.
 Issues of aging include senior housing and home care, long-term (or nursing home) care, guardianships and health care documents, Medicare and Medicaid.